Kwannnnn/DiamondCaveGame/docs/project-plan.md

 ### 19. As a developer I want to have developer console (you can skip some)

+### 20. As a user I would like to have attractive scenes

 ## Backlog Items

 ### US 01